ISPA, the Belgian association of Internet service providers (ISP) campaigns in favour of

 A safe Internet that users trust

 More and more private individuals and companies are using the Internet for all types of communication.
 They need to be sure that their information is processed securely and in private.
 This is why ISPA works to support initiatives aimed at protecting privacy on the Internet and to adopt a consistent cyber security policy.

-Ever since it was first set up, ISPA has tried hard to work for a safer Internet, in particular by adopting a cooperation protocol with the authorities to fight against illegal activities on the Internet.
+Ever since it was first established, ISPA has tried hard to work for a safer Internet, in particular by adopting a cooperation protocol with the authorities to fight illegal activities on the Internet.
 ISPA acknowledges that the ISPs have a role to play in the actions taken against illegal content and activities on the Internet.
-However, under no circumstances can the ISPs be asked to filter or actively monitor the content of websites, emails and social networks.
+However, under no circumstances can ISPs be asked to filter or actively monitor the content of websites, emails and social networks.
 This in fact goes against the opening up of the Internet and the protection of the privacy of users.
 Moreover, ISPs cannot be expected to take on the role of deciding on the legal or illegal nature of content.
 Under the rule of law, this task belongs solely to the competent authorities.

 Efficient cooperation between the ISPs and the judicial authorities

-The ISPs work with the police and the judicial authorities at a number of levels in the context of investigations and criminal proceedings.
+ISPs work with the police and the judicial authorities at a number of levels in the context of investigations and criminal proceedings.
 However, the efforts made by the ISPs in this field have a cost.
 This is why the cooperation needs to take place efficiently and the ISPs must receive a fair remuneration, in order to be able to maintain the quality of the responses that the ISPs give to the judicial authorities.

 Competitiveness and consistency in a European context